open-policy-agent/gatekeeper/README.md

 ### policy language

-The `kubernetes-policy-controller` uses OPA as the policy engine.
+`gatekeeper` uses OPA as the policy engine.
 OPA provides a high-level declarative language for authoring policies and simple APIs to answer policy queries.
 Policy rules are created as a rego files.

 ### package admission

-`kubernetes-policy-controller` defines a special package name `admission` which is used to logically execute all the `admission` rules.
+`gatekeeper` defines a special package name `admission` which is used to logically execute all the `admission` rules.
 So any `admission` rule defined should be part of this package.

 ```go